-In general terms, a pricing process should deliver a revenue outcome that will enable the well managed utility to meet its service goals, given an articulated set of delivery challenges.
-The outcome sought is to fund efficient future services.
+"In general terms, a pricing process should deliver a revenue outcome that will enable the well managed utility to meet its service goals, given an articulated set of delivery challenges.
+The outcome sought is to fund future activities, not reward or punish past actions.

-In the above context, the role of historical performance reporting is to illustrate the impact of emerging trends and help explain the underlying cause-and-effect relationships that influence the utility's resource needs.
+In the above context, the role of the historical performance reporting is to illustrate the impact of emerging trends and help explain the underlying cause-and-effect relationships that influence the utility's resource needs.

 The next vital step is to understand how key trends are going to impact on the utility over the next few years and the nature of the resource/revenue implications.
-This is an aspect of 'internal' benchmarking that is absent from Transparency Statement - Part A, yet arguably should provide part of the foundation for pricing considerations.
+This is an aspect on 'internal' benchmarking that is absent from the Transparency Statement - Part A, yet arguably should provide part of the foundation for pricing considerations.

-There are a number of instances in the discussion on cost movements, where significant variations in cost outcomes for SA Water have been explained in terms of weather patterns or changes in service standards (particularly higher levels of sewage treatment).
+There are a number of instances in the discussions on cost movements, where significant variations in cost outcomes for SA Water have been explained in terms of weather patterns or changes in service standards (particularly higher levels of sewage treatment).
 While the impact of climatic variation cannot be predicted, the likely impact of on-going and planned Environmental Improvement Programs (EIPs) can.
 It should also be possible to predict, with reasonable confidence, the underlying trends in service interruptions.

-The Commission believes that the absence of forward projections for both costs and key service standards would need to be addressed in order to enhance the pricing process and enable more confident conclusions on efficient business costs.
+The Commission believes that the absence of forward projections for both costs and key service standards would need to be addressed in order to enhance the pricing process.